Francescachen/School-project/README.md

 # School-project
-I was responsible for the entire programming process for both term projects using R.
+I was responsible for the data analysis and visualization for both term projects using R.

-For the first project, I performed data analysis to determine which model better predicts trading performance.
+Project 1: Analyzed and visualized trading data to determine which model best predicts trading performance.

-For the second project, I conducted statistical and quantitative analyses to identify relationships among variables in fitness data.
+Project 2: Conducted statistical analysis and visualized relationships among variables in fitness data.